bitxenia/astrawiki-collaborator/README.md

 ## Port forwarding

-If you are running this on a local machine, you need to forward the ports used by the astrawiki node and the ipfs-cluster node to your local machine.
+If you are running this on a local machine, you need to forward the ports used by the nodes.

 The ports that need to be forwarded are:

+- Web collaborator:

-- `4001` - Used by ipfs-cluster kubo
+  - `4001` TCP/UDP - Used by ipfs-cluster kubo
-- `9096` - Used by ipfs-cluster swarm
+  - `9096` TCP - Used by ipfs-cluster swarm

+- Astrawiki collaborator:

-- `40001` - Used by astrawiki node to listen `TCP` connections
+  - `40001` TCP - Used by astrawiki node to listen `TCP` connections.
-- `40002` - Used by astrawiki node to listen `WebSocket` connections
+  - `40002` TCP - Used by astrawiki node to listen `WebSocket` connections.
-- `40003` - Used by astrawiki node to listen `WebSocketSecure` connections.
+  - `40003` TCP - Used by astrawiki node to listen `WebSocketSecure` connections.
+  - `40001` UDP - Used by astrawiki node to listen `WebRTC-Direct` connections.

+- Astrachat collaborator:

-- `50001` - Used by astrachat node to listen `TCP` connections
+  - `50001` TCP - Used by astrachat node to listen `TCP` connections.
-- `50002` - Used by astrachat node to listen `WebSocket` connections
+  - `50002` TCP - Used by astrachat node to listen `WebSocket` connections
-- `50003` - Used by astrachat node to listen `WebSocketSecure` connections.
+  - `50003` TCP - Used by astrachat node to listen `WebSocketSecure` connections.
+  - `50001` UDP - Used by astrachat node to listen `WebRTC-Direct` connections.

 ## Installation